 Money.
 Obviously.
 But that’s not all, is it?

 As kids, cash rules.
 We see a big adult playground and money is THE golden ticket.
-Yea- “the best things in life are free” – but that doesn’t pay for travel, hotel rooms, concert tickets, food – all the things.
+Sure “the best things in life are free” – but that doesn’t pay for food, shelter, travel, hotel rooms, concert tickets – all the things.
 Any job that isn’t sufficiently horrible will do.

 Then comes adulthood.

 Fulfillment, creativity, passion, validation, community, status, meaning, respect, contribution, legacy.
-What’s all this!?
-A basket of “subtle” expectations we carry as adults, even if only subconsciously.
-We see a world full of thriving people – who apparently “found their passion”, or power, or status, or fame, within work.
-Of COURSE we want to taste this ourselves.
-The mythical dream job will deliver it all.
+Whoa, what’s all this stuff!?
+A basket of “subtle” needs we carry as adults, even if only subconsciously.
+We see a world of thriving people – who apparently “found their bliss”, or power, or status, or fame, within work.
+Of COURSE we’d want to taste this ourselves.
+The mythical dream job will sure deliver.
 If we don’t have this, we clearly have more grinding and maneuvering to do.

 What a fantastic and sad illusion. 😔